readyplayernxiang/ceres-solve-pnp/README.md

 # ceres-solve-pnp
-Implementing solve pnp method by using ceres
+Implementing Solve Perspective-n-Point(PnP) by using ceres-solver

 Feel free to use it 😁